stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 ## Elemental and Primordial Elementalist

-This macro will summon your currently talented Elemental, and when pressed again the associated {{ site.data.talent.pe }} spell for them.
+This macro will summon your currently talented Elemental, and when pressed again the associated {{ site.data.spell.pe }} spell for them.

 ```
 #showtooltip
 /use [pet:Primal Storm Elemental]Tempest;[pet:Primal Fire Elemental]Meteor
 /use [known:Storm Elemental]Storm Elemental;[known:Fire Elemental]Fire Elemental
 ```
-*Note: This macro does not include {{ site.data.talent.lmt }}.*
+*Note: This macro does not include {{ site.data.spell.lmt }}.*

 <hr>

 # Utility

 ## Dismiss pet
 This macro requires the [following Weakaura](https://wago.io/3fH2MR2PA) to work, and will dismiss your currently summoned elementals whenever you use it.
-This is mostly used on {{ site.data.talent.ee }}.
+This is mostly used on {{ site.data.spell.ee }}.

 ```
 /click MyTotemFrame1